thisispurefm/tech-docs/docs/tech-team/startup-shutdown/startup.md

 {: .warning}
 > You **MUST** wait for Paul to have fully booted before moving on to Studio 1, as there is a known issue with the PCs
-> failing to map their network drives causing issues
+> failing to map their network drives

 ## Studio 1